rasmusthorsson/CLUE/README.md

 #### Round Options

 Furthermore, each round is associated with a set of options, these options range from clustering parameters to which clustering algorithm to use.
-A full list will be available in the full guide.
-As part of the round options is an optional parameter explorer.
-This explorer assists in determining parameters for density-based clustering algorithms, which is the primary method used for cluster exploration.
+Most of these options are directly forwarded to the CLUE-CLUST subsystem and can be found in the CLUE-CLUST section below.
+Here is a list of available options not related to CLUE-CLUST:

+- Use Features (Cluster on the features base file instead of the raw data)
+- Standardize (Standardizes the data, primarily used in combination with Use Features to avoid one or two features dominating the clustering)

 ### Analysis Stage